DNYLA/Melodiy/frontend/libs/types/README.md

-# network
+# types

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build network` to build the library.
+Run `nx build types` to build the library.